3NiGMa404/Omnipotent/README.md

 # Omnipotent
 *A chatbot in the making*
 ---------------------------
-Omnipotent is a machine learning retrieval-based chatbot made in python 3
+Omnipotent is a machine learning retrieval-based chatbot made in python 3, currently supporting windows 10 running python 3.6+

-Omnipotent currently only has support for Windows 10 machines running python 3.7 or later
+Usage
 -----------------------------
 To run the chatbot, please make sure you install all of the required modules with `pip install -r requirements.txt`, then double click the 'run ai.cmd' command.
 A command window should pop up with a progress bar.
 Once all the files have loaded, it will ask you your name.
 Enter your name then click enter.
 If a yellow `>: ` comes up, you're good to go!
 Simply type in what you want to say the the AI, and it should respond!